 Garrick Beckett, Editor-in-Chief

 Rev. Garrick Sinclair Beckett is the founder of The Lutheran Column.
 Everyone knows Rev. Beckett as Pastor Ricky.
-He is a graduate from Concordia Seminary, having earned His M.Div. and theological diploma from the institution.
+He is a graduate from Concordia Seminary, having earned his M.Div. and theological diploma from the institution.
 Before seminary, Pastor Ricky served active duty in the U.S. Army for 3 years as a professional saxophonist in the Army Bands.
 After the Army, he attended Concordia University-Ann Arbor and graduated magna cum laude in the Pre-Seminary programme with a major in Christian Thought and a minor in Theological Languages.
 He currently serves as Associate Pastor at Zion Lutheran Church in Mount Pleasant, Michigan as well as the campus pastor at Christ the King Lutheran Chapel located on the Central Michigan University campus.
-When he’s not studying or fulfilling his pastoral duties, Pastor Ricky enjoys spending time with his wife, Emilia, and doing photography, writing poetry and short stories, reading, and playing video games.
-Some of his favourite video games include Destiny, Halo, Borderlands, Pokémon, Dragon Age, The Division, and Mass Effect.
+When he’s not studying, writing, or fulfilling his pastoral duties, Pastor Ricky enjoys spending time with his wife, Emilia, and doing photography, reading, and playing video games.
+Some of his favourite video games include Destiny, The Elder Scrolls Online, Halo, Borderlands, Pokémon, Dragon Age, The Division, and Mass Effect.

 Madelyn Rose, Author